 Working from home has reached unprecedented heights in recent years.
 If you’ve experienced it, or perhaps still are, you’ll probably agree that (despite its many benefits) working away from the corporate offices and colleagues can be quite a strain when it comes to effective collaboration.

-And if you work in process management, you may have struggled with the following challenge:
+And if you work in business process management, you may have struggled with the following challenge:

 Management has asked you to revise the established processes and adapt them in light of recent operational changes.
 Since Business Process Management impacts the entire organization and involves various stakeholders, the task at hand required collecting input from different departments and colleagues.
 Along the way, you often felt ignored and have received no feedback – or a very late one, at best.

 If this sounds familiar at all, and you’ve been fighting to foster a collaborative and efficient working environment, we’ve got some great practical tips for you!

 Read on and learn our best practices for driving innovation, growth and excellence by engaging your peers in developing and documenting new processes, as well as assessing and monitoring the existing process portfolio.

 Challenges like the one described above are unfortunately a reality, but the good news is that you are certainly not alone in this.
 There’s nothing that slows down progress like the lack of concrete input from the required departments.
 Sometimes, even sending dozens of emails doesn’t result in the desired response.

 You could, of course, always schedule an online conference with your colleagues – where you open a sketching tool and try to gather the necessary ideas jointly.
 However, this is certainly not among the most effective and efficient ways to go about this.
 There needs to an easier solution for the problem.
 And we’ll share our take on it in the sections to follow.